 Opponents, Crystal Palace, appear to be heading in the opposite direction.
 The four points collected from the last 15 available to them has the Londoners falling towards the relegation trio with Cardiff in 18th three points behind while bottom-feeders Huddersfield look to be a Championship club in-waiting, their numbers showing 2-5-16.
 Palace have lost each of their last two and board the team bus level on points with their hosts, making this match all the more interesting.

-Liverpool were the latest club to stick the boot in, but The Eagles performed better than expected at Anfield when locking horns with the league leaders.
+Liverpool was the latest club to stick the boot in, but The Eagles performed better than expected at Anfield when locking horns with the league leaders.
 The Reds won a thriller by the odd-goal in seven.
 Townsend, Tomkins and Meyer were on target, but that wasn’t enough to see off a rampant Liverpool who continue their winning ways thanks to a double from Salah, as well as goals for Firmino and Mane, the latter coming with 93 minutes on the clock.
 That leaky defence is the reason you’ll find Crystal Palace trading at 11/5 with Coral.

 Liverpool v Leicester

 Speaking of Liverpool, we’re back at Anfield on Wednesday evening for game of the night where the BT Sport cameras bring us all the action live from 8.00pm.
 It promises to be a cracker; two ambitious, free-scoring teams are thrown into the mix and viewers are guaranteed entertainment.
 There’s plenty for punters to enjoy too with bookmakers rolling out the red carpet to help make the 90 minutes all the more enjoyable.
-Liverpool sit top of the table on 60 points, four better than nearest rivals Manchester City in second.
+Liverpool sits top of the table on 60 points, four better than nearest rivals Manchester City in second.
 It’s a two-horse race with Spurs in third lagging nine behind and hoping for no more than a top-four finish.

 Victory on Wednesday at home to Leicester would help Jurgen Klopp complete the hat-trick following wins over Brighton and Crystal Palace.
-Both came by a one goal margin; however, the games were very different, beating Palace 4-3 and Brighton 1-0.
+Both came by a one-goal margin; however, the games were very different, beating Palace 4-3 and Brighton 1-0.
 Salah scored three goals in two games, including the winner against The Seagulls.
 He’s worth keeping on the right side of when in this kind of mood and followers can back Salah for the first goal against Leicester at 5/2 favourite with Ladbrokes.
 Daniel Sturridge is second in line when quoted as a 7/2 poke, Firmino third at 4/1.
-Home win is picked at 2/9 (Coral).
+The home win is picked at 2/9 (Coral).